ashrfras/darjar/README.md

 # darjar

-DarJar (دارجار) is the daily digital space of an apartment building or residential community.
+DarJar is the daily digital space of an apartment building or residential community.

 ## Final stack
 - Flutter + Dart